A delicious, flavorful, oil-free Persian Sangesari bread, perfect for breakfast, lunch, or dinner with vegan cheese, butter, and spreads.

-This recipe is a twist both on the traditional western cinnamon roll and a traditional Persian Qottab.
-With flavors of cardamom, rosewater, and walnuts, this Persian cinnamon roll is like a deconstructed Qottab.
-This recipe is incredibly easy, light, flaky, and perfect with a cup of tea.
+This recipe is a twist on the traditional Western cinnamon roll and a traditional Persian Qottab.
+This Persian cinnamon roll is like a deconstructed Qottab with cardamom, rosewater, and walnut flavors.
+This recipe for Persian cinnamon rolls is tasty, easy, light, flaky, and perfect with a cup of tea.

-Papion is "bow tie" in Persian, and Shirini-e-Papioni is a Persian bow tie-shaped puff pastry, dusted with powdered sugar.
+Shirini-e-Papioni is a Persian bow-tie puff pastry dusted with powdered sugar.
 This dessert is only slightly sweet and perfect with a cup of tea.
-Our plant-based version is a twist on the traditional, using a plant-based puff pastry.
+Our plant-based version is a twist on the traditional, using a vegan puff pastry.

 Karafs is “celery” in Persian.
 Khoresh-e-Karafs is a celery stew that is flavorful, tangy and delicious.
 Even my kids like this dish!
 It is very similar to Khoresh-e-Ghormeh Sabzi as it is also made with cilantro and parsley.
 This dish, however, also has mint leaves.
 Like every Persian Khoresh, this dish is traditionally made with … Continue reading Khoresh-e-Karafs with Jackfruit

 If tofu in Persian food is wrong, then I don't want to be right.
 Kalam Polo is a mixed Persian rice dish.
 Kalam is cabbage and polo is rice in Farsi.
 It is traditionally made with meat, but our vegan version is made with tofu for that added protein.
 The cabbage is sauteed and cooked … Continue reading Vegan Kalam Polo (Cabbage Rice)